 Collectors of antique firearms have undoubtedly heard of the late Henry M. Stewart, Jr., a 1935 graduate of VMI, and his legendary collection of antique guns.
 Many pieces of his collection are one-of-a-kind or the only known surviving example of a particular type.

 Stewart bequeathed the collection to Virginia Military Institute, his alma mater.
-Besides the fascinating collection of arms and accoutrements, Stewart’s collection contains many books and papers dealing with firearms, and over 350 government patent office models.
-These artifacts are available to serious researchers in the field.
+Besides the fascinating collection of arms and accoutrements, Stewart’s collection contains many books and papers dealing with firearms, and over 350 government patent office models – valuable resources for serious researchers.

-The display of firearms is located in Memorial Hall and is a part of the VMI Museum.
-The total collection totals over 800 pieces, and the bulk of them are on display.
+The display of firearms is part of the VMI Museum, located in Memorial Hall.
+The collection consists of more than 800 pieces, with the majority on display.
 The exhibit contains examples of well-known names in the development of the revolving cylinder firearms—sometimes called “wheel guns”-- such as Colt, and many obscure manufacturers and gunsmiths known mainly to experts and collectors.
 A particularly interesting display of over fifty guns traces the search in the mid-1800s for a successful revolving cylinder firearm, which could fire multiple shots before reloading.

 Other rare and interesting pieces include the Porter revolving vertical turret rifle and the Allen and Cochran turret gun.
 Both were efforts to invent a successful repeating rifle in the 1800s.
 The Artemis Wheeler Revolving Carbine is one of only four bought by the US Navy in 1821.